Stand with Ukraine flag

 Prerequisites

-The easiest way is to use Live Demo server.
+The easiest way is to use the Live Demo server.

 Alternatively, you can install the ThingsBoard Community Edition server on-premise.
 For this, please refer to the ThingsBoard installation guide.